By Lydia Blocksidge, City Farm Nursery Co-ordinator

 I always use the permaculture principle every element has multiple functions to determine my support species.
 For example, nasturtium in example 1 above, provides ground cover for the soil, it attracts pollinators, it’s beautiful and it can be used in the kitchen.
 Land cress can be used in the kitchen, it eradicates chewing pests and it can form a ground cover over the soil.
 If you can come up with at least three uses/reasons why you’ve selected the support plants you have, then you’re on the right track!

 So who’s ready to start their urban garden guild?
 The City Farm Nursery has everything to help get you started!
-We’re open Thursday to Saturday 9am-3pm and Sunday 6am-12pm.
+We’re open Tuesday to Saturday 8.30am-12.30pm and Sunday 6.30am-12.30pm.